fflaten/fflaten/README.md

 System administrator at day, scripter at night.

-Experienced with PowerShell and know the basics of C# and Java, but always looking to learn other languages.
+Experienced with PowerShell and know the basics of C# and Java, but always looking to learn improve and learn more languages and technologies.

 #### Goals

 - 🤝 Contribute more to open source
-- 👩‍🏫 Learn more programming skills and languages like C#, JS, HTML, CSS
+- 🧽 Learn more programming skills and languages like C#, JS, HTML, CSS

 #### My online life